Frequently Asked Questions

 Oak Park has sustained higher property values as compared to its less integrated neighboring communities, and the Housing Center has enjoyed steady municipal support from its founding through to today – a testament to the impact of this proactive approach.

 Yes, it certainly is.
 In Oak Park, the Housing Center works with local real estate agents to encourage homebuyers to consider homes throughout their town and we want to do that in Columbia, too.
 The Columbia Housing Center initially focuses on rental housing because it’s easier to set up a central referral service for rental homes, and because renters move more often and can have a quicker impact on the integration (or segregation) of a community.

 Given historic racial disparities in wealth, affordable housing is an important component of racial integration.
 In fact, agencies that distribute funds for affordable housing (like HUD, the State of Maryland, and local jurisdictions and housing agencies) have a duty under the Fair Housing Act to operate their programs in a way that counters historic racial segregation patterns.

-The Columbia Housing Center will be designed to promote racial integration regardless of income and will be a voice helping to ensure that local affordable housing policy supports the goal of a racially integrated Columbia.
+The Columbia Housing Center is designed to promote racial integration regardless of income and is a voice helping to ensure that local affordable housing policy supports the goal of a racially integrated Columbia.